 From October 2008 to March 2012, then from August 2016 to present, the Company has carried out an exploration program on the property.
 Particular interest is focused on 446 samples recovered from basal till that have been processed by Overburden Drilling Management.
 Many of the samples contain pristine gold grains indicating a nearby bedrock source.
 The Company views this result as the initial step in locating and identifying one or more major gold deposits, potentially leading to a new major gold camp.

+Acquisition of a significant strike extent along the Tyrrell Ridgett Deformation Zone will give Platiney access.

 Acquisition of a significant strike extent along the Tyrrell-Ridout Deformation Zone will give Platinex access to a very prospective source for the gold.
 This deformation zone remains largely underexplored.